Appease/PowerShellClient/Docs/Variables.md

 ###2 Automatic Variables
 Posh-CI automatically makes certain variables available to ci-steps.
 The names of Posh-CI provided variables always start with the prefix `PoshCI`.
-To use an automatic variable when creating a ci-step module, simply reference it in your Invoke-CIStep function.
+To use a Posh-CI provided variable when creating a ci-step module, simply reference it in your Invoke-CIStep function.

 Example:
 ```PowerShell